 Humans aren’t the only earthbound creatures who suffer from anxiety, chronic pain, seizures, arthritis and other ailments that impact daily quality of life.
 Our furry friends do, too, especially as they age—and just like humans, pets have endocannabinoid systems that respond to the plant’s compounds in therapeutic ways.

 First, and most important, rule: Never give your pet anything containing more than trace amounts of THC, the psychoactive compound that makes us feel “high.”
-Animals are more likely to have an unpleasant experience or symptomatic reaction to even a small amount of THC; in extremely high quantities, it could threaten their life.
+Animals are more likely to have an unpleasant experience or symptomatic reaction to even a small amount of THC; in extremely high quantities, it could threaten their well-being.
 If your pet accidentally has too much THC and is struggling to remain conscious, seek professional care.

 CBD, however, is a different matter.